- Alcohol & Substance Abuse Treatment

 Maritza Caldwell, PT, Senior Therapist, Level I: Maritza brings more than two decades of Physical Therapy experience in the U.S. and her home country of Colombia to Phelps.
 She received her MA in Exercise Science from Montclair State University in 2003, her Doctorate of Physical Therapy from UMDNJ in 2011.
 Specializing in Orthopedics, Neurology, Manual therapy, and Pediatrics, Maritza was also a Certified Professor of Physical Therapy in Colombia prior to coming to the US in 1999.
 Most recently, Maritza was Chief PT at Bronx Lebanon Hospital prior to joining Phelps.
 Additional professional training: APTA Certified Clinical Instructor, Mastery Certification in Manual Therapy, pursuing Maitland Technique Manual Therapy Certification, Motor Control Techniques Certified, NDT Certified for Adults and Children.

-George Eastmond, PTA: Receiving an AAS at Laguardia community college in 1992, George carries 17 years of experience in multiple settings including long-term care, hospice, home care, and hospitals.
+George Eastmond, PTA: Receiving an AAS at Laguardia community college in 1992, George carries over 20 years of experience in multiple settings including long-term care, hospice, home care, and hospitals.
 He has been employed at Phelps since 1993, working in Acute Care, the Outpatient department, and Aquatic Therapy.
 Additional professional training: Kinesio and McConnell Taping, Myofascial Release, Manual Therapy, Orthopedics, Biofeedback, Aquatics.

 Back to Top